esamattis/qdomain/README.md

   2. Call `resolve` or `reject` on the given defer object
   3. Return another promise

-This makes it easy to capture stream error while piping for example
+This makes it easy to capture stream errors while piping for example

 ```javascript
 qdomain(function(defer){